How to Impress Your CMO in the First 12 Months

 The modern CMO has the task of owning the customer experience though the entire lifecycle.
 It’s no longer marketing’s job to simply attract leads.
 Marketing has to foster the relationship all the way to the purchase and beyond.
 More than anything, the CMO must demonstrate a measurable ROI, so that marketing is considered a value not an expense.

 If you understand all the roles your CMO must play, you have a much better chance at making an impact.

 Display an Ability to Support All Marketing Goals

 Your CMO has many responsibilities and with those come goals.
-The initiatives and campaigns must be aligned with overall strategy.
+The initiatives and campaigns must align with overall strategy.
 CMOs have to look forward to short-term and long-term.
 This can also mean changing targets.

-Nothing in marketing is set in stone so your strategy should be agile.
+Nothing in marketing is set in stone, so ensure your strategy is flexible.
 Other executives in the C-suite prioritize revenue increases over acquisition of new customer activities.
 Whereas, CMOs believe the focus should be on developing new products or services, customer acquisition, and then driving revenue.

 So, when looking at what role you play, consider how you can help the CMO support all his or her objectives.
 If you can come up with approaches to zero in on his or her priorities, that’s even better.
 Proving to be a versatile team member demonstrates your commitment and value.

 Now that you know some very specific ways to impress your CMO, here are a few more extra tips to help you get noticed and considered valuable.